 Pinterest (PINS) Outpaces Stock Market Gains: What You Should Know

-PINS will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.30, up 150% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $641.95 million, up 60.53% from the prior-year quarter.
+Investors will be hoping for strength from PINS as it approaches its next earnings release.
+On that day, PINS is projected to report earnings of $0.30 per share, which would represent year-over-year growth of 150%.
+Our most recent consensus estimate is calling for quarterly revenue of $641.95 million, up 60.53% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for PINS.
+Any recent changes to analyst estimates for PINS should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-PINS is holding a Zacks Rank of #3 (Hold) right now.
+PINS is currently a Zacks Rank #2 (Buy).

-Digging into valuation, PINS currently has a Forward P/E ratio of 226.68.
-For comparison, its industry has an average Forward P/E of 76.86, which means PINS is trading at a premium to the group.
+Digging into valuation, PINS currently has a Forward P/E ratio of 233.39.
+Its industry sports an average Forward P/E of 88.82, so we one might conclude that PINS is trading at a premium comparatively.

 The Internet - Software industry is part of the Computer and Technology sector.
 This industry currently has a Zacks Industry Rank of 179, which puts it in the bottom 30% of all 250+ industries.